nogibjj/yijia_ids706_miniProj11/README.md

 2. Create a new Git folder and link it to the repository:
 `https://github.com/nogibjj/yijia_ids706_miniProj11.git`

 ### **3. Installing Required Libraries**
-No additional libraries need to be installed because:
 - `pyspark` is pre-installed in Databricks clusters.
-- Other libraries like `databricks-sql-connector` and `python-dotenv` are **not required** for this pipeline as it processes Delta tables and does not load `.env` files.

 ### **4. Creating Jobs**
 1. Go to the **Jobs** tab in Databricks and create the following jobs: